friflo/Friflo.Json.Fliox/Engine/README.md

 }
 ```

+## Unity update script

-The query can be used within a script to update the position of dynamic objects.
+A query can be used within a MonoBehaviour script to update the position of moving objects.
 Example for a move system in Unity.

 ```csharp